beginner-corp/docs.begin.com/src/shared/docs/en/function-config/layers.md

 }
 ```

-5. The final step is to place an image into the `get-resize-000size` folder named `your_image.jpg` and run `npm start` to see your layer in action.
+6. The final step is to place an image into the `get-resize-000size` folder named `your_image.jpg` and run `npm start` to see your layer in action!